 A signature-based IDS uses a list of known attack behaviors to identify new attacks.
 When network activity matches or resembles an attack from the list the user receives a notification.

 The signature-based approach is effective but it has the limitation of only recognizing attacks that match the existing database.
 As a result, it is poor at detecting Day One attacks.

 An anomaly-based IDS uses a baseline model of behavior to detect anomalous activity on the network.
 Many vendors are using AI and machine learning to help these systems detect abnormal behavior.
 These systems are extremely effective but can be prone to false positives depending on the vendor you buy from.
 The top vendors focus on maintaining a low false-positive rate.

 What is an IPS? and What Does it Do?

 An IPS (also known as an intrusion detection prevention system or IDPS) is a software platform that analyses network traffic content to detect and respond to exploits.
 The IPS sits behind the firewall and uses anomaly detection or signature-based detection to identify network threats.

 An IPS uses anomaly detection and signature-based detection similar to an IDS.
 With signature-based detection, the platform scans for patterns that indicate vulnerabilities or exploitation attempts.

 These solutions also come with automated responses such as blocking the traffic source address, dropping malicious packets, and sending alerts to the user.
-Fundamentally, an IPS solution isn’t just a diagnostic tool that identifies threats but a platform that can respond to them as well.
+Fundamentally, an IPS solution isn’t just a diagnostic tool that identifies network security threats but a platform that can respond to them as well.

 Threat Detection Methods used by IDS and IPS